GSA/cio.gov-redo/_posts/2021-04-26-april-supply-chain-awareness-month.md

 As the Federal Chief Information Security Officer, supply chain security is one of my top priorities.
 In partnership with the Office of the Director of National Intelligence National Counterintelligence and Security Center (NCSC), Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA), Department of Defense and other Government and industry partners, we are promoting a “call to action” for organizations across the country to work together to strengthen global supply chains.

-To promote increased awareness during the month of April, <a href="https://www.cisa.gov/supply-chain-integrity-month">CISA outlined a weekly themed approach</a>.
+To promote increased awareness during the month of April, CISA outlined a weekly themed approach.
 As we kick-off week four, “Knowing the Essentials”, organizations should ensure they are following key principles recommended by CISA to enhance supply chain resiliency, which include:

 - <u>Diversify Suppliers</u>: A single source of goods or services is a single point of failure.
 - <u>Mitigate Third-Party Risks</u>: Conduct robust due diligence on suppliers, understand their security practices and set minimum standards for them.
 Incorporate security requirements into third-party contracts and monitor compliance throughout the lifecycle of a product or service.